keithalewis/papers/um_slides.md

 ## Mapping Finance to Math

-* Black-Scholes/Merton showed how to value an option.
+* Black-Scholes/Merton showed how to value an option

-* The latter two won Nobel prizes for that _assuming continuous hedging_.
+* The latter two won Nobel prizes for that _assuming continuous hedging_

-* A Nobel prize awaits someone who comes up with a practical theory not assuming that.
+* A Nobel prize awaits someone who comes up with a practical theory not assuming that

 ---